Skip to main content

 Lender account

-We'll also create a new bank account in your accounting platform
+We'll also create a new bank account in your accounting software

 This account acts as the lender's virtual account and is used for double-entry accounting purposes.